Idhayakkani: Production

-Idhayakkani is the debut of Bollywood actress Radha Saluja in Tamil.
+Idhayakkani is the debut of Hindi actress Radha Saluja in Tamil.
+The filming was held at Hogenakkal, Mercara, Pichavaram and Shivanasamudra Falls.

 Soundtrack

 The music was composed by M. S. Viswanathan.
-The songs "Inbame Undhan Per", "Neenga Nalla Irukkanum" became chartbusters.
-Vijay Antony remixed the former song for the film Mariyadhai (2009).
+The song "Inbame Undhan Per" was remixed by Vijay Antony for the film Mariyadhai (2009).

 Release and reception

 Idhayakkani was released on 22 August 1975.
 Ananda Vikatan praised the film for depicting Mercara's greenery and the horror of the Pichavaram backwaters, along with the music and colour cinematography.
 Kanthan of Kalki praised the writing by Veerappan, and the direction of Jagannathan.
 The film became a major success, and a breakthrough for Jagannathan.